Bijman/srb2srv/README.md

 - Connecting directly to selected server's IP from SRB2/SRB2Kart Master Server,
 - Starting server and playing, or just creating dedicated one,
 - Checking if server is reachable (using jameds.org's Port Checker),
-- Runs on Linux, macOS and Windows (Git Bash).
+- Runs on Linux, MacOS and Windows (Git Bash).

 # Dependencies
 - GNU Coreutils,